-- (aa) Projects proposing changes in run-off towards freshwater wetlands: Submit a stormwater analysis for pre- and post-project runoff rates based upon the 1-year, 10-year, and 100-year, 24-hour, Type III storm events.
-The analysis must be performed using methodologies specified in the most recent version of the RI Stormwater Design and Installation Standards Manual.
+- (aa) Projects proposing changes in run-off towards freshwater wetlands:

+Submit a stormwater analysis for pre- and post-project runoff rates based upon the 2-year, 10-year, 25-year and 100-year, 24-hour, Type III storm events.
+The analysis must be performed using acceptable methodology (e.g., Natural Resources Conservation Service TR-55 or TR-20 as appropriate, or other widely accepted methods).
 In the event that the stormwater analysis reveals any increase above pre-project runoff rates, or any increase in peak flood elevations within receiving waters/wetlands, identify and describe the impact such proposed increase may have upon all wetland functions and values as defined herein.
 Describe the anticipated impacts to the wetlands using supporting calculations, data, diagrams, graphs, and observations. - (bb) Projects proposing changes in drainage characteristics of freshwater wetlands or affecting the wetland's ability to store, meter out, or reduce the impacts of flooding and flood flows: Identify and describe all project components that may decrease the wetland's flood storage capacity, decrease the wetland's ability to meter out flood waters, or decrease the wetland's ability to maintain surface flows and natural drainage characteristics.
 Such project components include, but are not limited to: changes in topography from filling or excavation; changes in vegetative characteristics; additions of buildings or structures; and piping, culverting, bridging, excavating, channelization, relocation, filling, damming or diking.
 Identify and describe the impacts the project may have upon all wetland functions and values as defined herein.
 Describe the anticipated impacts of all projects using supporting calculations, data, diagrams, figures, graphs or observations as appropriate.
-Such impact evaluation must be supported by a flood flow analysis based upon the 1-year, 10-year, and 100-year, 24-hour, Type III storm event for pre- and post-project conditions.
+Such impact evaluation must be supported by a flood flow analysis based upon the 2-year, 10-year, 25-year and 100-year, 24-hour, Type III storm event for pre- and post-project conditions.